universe-builders/universe-builders.github.io/void-survivors/index.md

 ### 👪 Marketing Strategy

-The following user acquision strategies will be deployed:
+The following user acquisition strategies will be deployed:
 * Engage existing Discord gaming communities.
 * Engage players that enjoy Survivors-like genre.
 * Sponsor game streamers to play with their communities.